bbatton/UEP_BattlEye_Extended_Controller_Installer/README.md

+#This Software Has Depricatied.
+BEC Software No Longer Available.

 Unified Epoch Project BattlEye Extended Controller Installer
 ============================================================
 This an installer specifically made to allow for easy and proper installation of BEC into Epoch Servers on any map.